smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 * a decent grasp of web writing best practice
 * customer testimonials or similar

-If you think you might struggle to 'spot' a good copywriter, perhaps because English is your second language or you're just not that into words, you could do some swotting up yourself.
+If you think you might struggle to 'spot' a good copywriter, perhaps because English is your second language or you're just not that into words, you could do some swotting up before hiring someone.
 Ginny Redish's book [*Letting Go of the Words*][letting go of the words] is the best book on the subject. [*Don't Make Me Think*][don't make me think] by Steve Krug is also a great read in terms of all things web.

 You could also ask a few friends and colleagues to give you an opinion on the writer's portfolio and style.
 Ideally, also ask a few of your customers or potential customers to give you their opinion.
 After all, your copywriter will be writing for your customers, not for you.